rastersoft/autovala/wiki/autovala-tricks.7.md

 Autovala tricks - Several tricks for Autovala

+## Using vapidir and vapi_file commands

+The *vapidir* command will add a folder to the list of places where to search for .vapi files, passing them to the *valac* compiler with the *--vapidir=...* command line parameter.
+This is useful for programs (like Gnome-Builder 3.20) that put their vapi files in a non-standard location, or for libraries (like libkeybinder) that have .vapi files but they aren't included in Debian packages (at least at august 21, 2016).
+All the autovala's bells and whistles (like automatic search of pkg-config based on *Using* statements inside the source code, checking for existence during cmake execution and so on) are available for the .vapi files inside these folders.
+These folders are added for all the binaries and libraries in a project.

+On the other hand, the *vapi_file* command adds an specific .vapi file (and only that .vapi file), and does it only for an specific binary or library.
+It is added to the sources list, like another source file, and the only thing checked is if it fulfills any of the *Using* statements in the sources.
+Everything else (checking for existence, adding *-l...* to the C options and so on) is left to the user, who must configure them to ensure that the compilation works.
+This is useful mainly when a project generates a library used by another library or binary in the same project.

 ## Using GResource

 GResource is a system available in GLib to include files (text, images, sound...) inside an executable, avoiding the problem of locating them in the hard disk.
 To do so, an utility called **glib-compile-resources** is used, which takes an XML file with the list of files to include, and generates a **.c** file with them, which can then be compiled with the source code.
 More information about it is available in the [GResource API documentation page](https://developer.gnome.org/gio/stable/GResource.html).